klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     > **Note**:  The Azure Migrate appliance needs access to the Internet to upload data to Azure.
 It also needs access to the Hyper-V host.
 However, it does not need direct access to the application VMs running on the Hyper-V host.
 To protect the application environment, the Azure Migrate Appliance should be deployed to a separate subnet within Hyper-V, rather than in the same subnet as your application.
     >
     > The Hyper-V environment has a NAT network using the IP address space 192.168.0.0/16.
-The internal NAT switch used by the SmartHotel application uses the subnet 192.168.0.0/24, and each VM in the application has been assigned a static IP address from this subnet.
+The internal NAT switch used by the RootBoySlim application uses the subnet 192.168.0.0/24, and each VM in the application has been assigned a static IP address from this subnet.
     >
     > The Azure Migrate Appliance will be connected to a separate subnet 192.168.1.0/24, which has been set up for you.
 Using the 'Azure Migrate Switch' connects the appliance to this subnet.
-The appliance is assigned an IP address from this subnet using a DHCP service running on the SmartHotelHost.
+The appliance is assigned an IP address from this subnet using a DHCP service running on the RootBoySlimHost.

 14. Review the summary page, then select **Finish** to create the Azure Migrate appliance VM.